Spicy Pork Lettuce Cups with Noodles (or without noodles)

 - 4 Green Onions , sliced in 1/2" pieces

 - 1/2 pound cooked Noodles (your preference - rice noodles, egg noodles, soba noodles)

 - 1 head Butterleaf Lettuce , washed and separated

 - Heat large sauté pan over medium heat.
 Add oil and shallots and cook until soft (1-2 minutes), stirring occasionally.

 - Stir in garlic and cook for another 30 seconds.

-- Toss cooked noodles with meat mixture.
+- Taste for seasonings and add a little salt if needed.
+Toss cooked noodles with meat mixture.